-- 1. Relate the survival or extinction of different species to variation in physical/behavioral characteristics in a population and reproductive success in changing environments. - 2.
-Recognize the relative length of time major groups of organisms have existed on Earth (e.g., humans, reptiles, fish, plants); describe how similarities and differences among living species and fossils provide evidence of the changes that occur in living things over time.
+- 1. Relate the survival or extinction of species to variation in physical/behavioral characteristics in a population and reproductive success in a changing environment. - 2.
+Recognize that fossils provide evidence for the relative length of time major groups of organisms have existed on Earth (e.g., humans, reptiles, fish, plants); describe how similarities and differences among living species and fossils provide evidence of the changes that occur in living things over time.